-Due to the Coronavirus epidemic examinations could not be held in the summer term of 2020.
-Grades were awarded nationally based on the best of either the national algorithm or the teacher's predicted grades.
-Therefore these outcomes were in line with our expectations of the students.
+Due to the Coronavirus epidemic examinations could not be held in the summer term of 2021.
+Central Assessment Grades were awarded nationally based on what the teacher believed the student would most likely have achieved if they had sat exams during the summer and completed any non-exam assessments and based on a good understanding of students abilities.